kelvinleong57/chrome-go-links/README.md

 # Chrome Go-Links Extension

 Accompanying Chrome extension application distributed to users to enable keyword-based bookmarking within the search bar.
-The description of the project is located in the G-Links back-end repository at https://github.com/kelvinleong57/go-links.
+The description of the project is located in the Go-Links back-end repo at https://github.com/kelvinleong57/go-links.

 ## Setting Up to Develop
 1. Clone this repo